gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 #### 3. Many elements binded one by one

-On the following extract, a tracker is binding 887 click events on elements of the page and it takes 104ms.
+On the following extract, a tracker binds 887 click events and it takes 104ms.
 If you are binding more than 5 elements, consider using <a target="_blank" href="http://davidwalsh.name/event-delegate">event delegation</a>.

 ![Binding loop example]({{ site.url }}/assets/YLTprofiler4.jpg)